-THRIVE-131 Study: A study to potentially reduce VOCs in sickle cell
+THRIVE-131: A study to potentially reduce VOCs in sickle cell

-verified Patient-friendly certified
+verified Patient-friendly certified What is this?

 The Sickle Cell 101 research team in collaboration with study investigator have reviewed this information to ensure it is patient-friendly and accurate.

-About the study
+About the Study

-The Thrive-131 study will evaluate the safety and efficacy of an investigational therapy called inclacumab to decrease vaso-occlusive crises in participants with sickle cell disease.
+The THRIVE-131 study will evaluate the safety and efficacy of an investigational therapy called inclacumab to decrease vaso-occlusive crises in participants with sickle cell disease.

 Age